apache/apisix-website/website/blog/2021/11/12/apisix-datadog.md

 ### Activate the APISIX-Datadog plugin

 The following is an example on how to activate the datadog plugin for a specific route.
-We are assumming your `dogstatsd` agent is already up an running.
+We are assuming your `dogstatsd` agent is already up an running.

 ```shell
 # enable plugin for a specific route